gipritchard/Space-Debris/Space Debris.md

 |      3       |            3             |        1        |        1        |        2        |
 |      4       |            3             |        1        |        2        |        2
 ![[TX_Rulebook_Threat.png]]
-*Example: The threat marker indicates the current threat level.
-The marker is next to threat level 2.
-This mean we draw 2 orbit cards face down.
-The first orbit card will place 1 debris into orbit.
-The second orbit card will place 2 debris into orbit.*
+*Example: John is ready to draw orbit cards.
+He looks at the threat level.
+His team's threat level is 2.
+John draws 2 orbit cards, without looking at them, and places them face down near the game board.
+John places 1 debris cube on top of the 1st orbit card.
+Finally, he places 2 debris cubes on top of the 2nd orbit card.*

 - Look at the threat track to determine your threat level
 - Draw orbit cards from the orbit deck, and place them face down near the game board
 - Place debris from the supply on top of the face down orbit cards
 	- The debris on top of these cards will be used in the upcoming Place Debris step
 	- If the supply does not have enough debris to complete this step, your team is defeated.

-**Example**: John is ready to draw orbit cards.
-He looks at the threat level.
-His team's threat level is 2.
-John draws 2 orbit cards, without looking at them, and places them face down near the game board.
-John places 1 debris cube on top of the 1st orbit card.
-Finally, he places 2 debris cubes on top of the 2nd orbit card.
 ## 3. Place Debris
 Each space is limited to 3 debris.
 As debris accumulates, the risk of a _collision_ increases and _fragmentation_ becomes more dangerous.
 If you are required to place debris on a space and don't have enough in the supply, your team is defeated.